SEARCH: Monday, February 08, 2010

 Swimming: Because it combines low resistance with high repetitions, swimming would seem to be an ideal activity for people with back pain.
 We are not aware of any research studies evaluating the benefit of swimming on back pain, however, one study showed that "aquatic exercise", which included walking in water and swimming, was beneficial for back pain if performed at least twice per week (Ariyoshi M, et al. 1999).

 Yoga: In people who do not currently have back pain, yoga can be beneficial.
-Like Pilates, it is a good way to develop core strength.
+Like Pilates, yoga is a good way to develop core strength.
 However, because some of the positions hyperextend, and/or put strain on the lower back, avoid yoga until after you have been pain-free for 6 months.

 Whatever you choose, select low-impact activities, and avoid those that demand high-risk moves.
 Sports that involve a lot of twisting (golf, tennis), quick stops and starts (basketball, racquetball) and contact sports (football, rugby) pose the greatest risks to your back.
 Also be cautious of activities that force you to hold your posture in an uncomfortable position, for example, riding a racing bike and in-line skating where you are bent over, or water-skiing and wind-surfing which require you to contract your back muscles for sustained periods of time.